Sealaska Heritage Institute has received a federal grant to fund a Tlingit language Mentor-Apprentice program in Southeast Alaska.

 “We now have teachers, we have language learners, and we have material, and so this is absolutely a great event for us to be able to now have a formal program,” SHI President Rosita Worl said in a release.

 The project, Bridging Challenges to Fluency Through Partnerships: Establishing a Tlingit Mentor-Apprentice Program, will create six mentor-apprentice teams to engage in 260 hours of one-on-one language immersion each year for three years and participate in annual Tlingit immersion retreats that will rotate between the partners’ villages.

 Pairing mentors and apprentices in immersion language environments has proven to build fluent language speakers for other cultural groups.
 A committee will be formed to develop and refine curriculum materials to help guide the language teams.

 While there are estimated to be only 200 Tlingit speakers remaining, there are many students learning the language.
-It’s important, Worl says, that these language learners achieve the next level of Tlingit fluency and that they are able to teach.
-Preference for the mentor-apprentice teams will be given to those who have some language skills and who have been involved in teaching or developing language curriculum.
+It’s important, Worl has said, that these language learners achieve the next level of Tlingit fluency and that they are able to teach.
+Preference for the mentor-apprentice program will be given to those who have some language skills and who have been involved in teaching or developing language curriculum.

 Worl emphasized that language preservation is directly tied to cultural preservation.
 “All languages reflect their world views,” she said.
 “And there is a lot of knowledge and experience embedded in that language.
 And for our human society that’s been around for thousands and thousands of years we want to be able to capture and preserve that knowledge.”